 What does healing look like?

-A survivor of violence may take time to heal; it does not happen overnight, or even in just one quarter of school.
-They might react differently than they have to other forms of stress in the past.
-When your loved one decides to tell you about their experience, keep in mind that:
+Healing from an experience of violence does not happen overnight or in just one quarter of school.
+A survivor may react differently than they have to other forms of stress in the past.
+When someone decides to tell you about their experience of harm, keep in mind that:

 Your loved one may be afraid of: